How Much Compensation For An Accident Involving A Stolen Car or Vehicle

 If you want to file a stolen vehicle accident claim, you need to know just about everything you possibly can about the process.
 Keep in mind that, as mentioned earlier, there are a lot of complexities involved in claims like these.
 We understand how daunting it can be to talk to a solicitor about compensation claims, no matter what type.
 This is exactly why we have created a guide to making a claim involving a stolen vehicle.

 A lot of people believe that they are not eligible to make a compensation claim if they have been in a car accident where the other driver cannot be traced.
 This misconception is the reason many people do not take legitimate legal action.
 It is your right to know who pays when hit by a stolen car in the UK.
 At our firm, you will gain all the information you need to file a successful claim.
 Our goal is to make sure that your rights are protected and you are armed with everything you need to obtain your compensation.

-The Motor Insurers Bureau (MIB) is an organisation that was established in 1946 and funded by U.K. insurance companies.
-The organisation’s “Untraced Drivers Agreement” provides a means by which people who have been injured or have had their property damaged by drivers who cannot be traced can claim compensation.
-Apart from this, it also provides a facility that allows you to check the insurance status of any vehicle.
+The (MIB) is an organisation that provides a means by which people who have been injured or have had their property damaged by drivers who cannot be traced can claim compensation.
+The MIB can also handle cases where the faulting driver was not insured.